Linda-Sun/GitToGo/ReadMe.txt

 Git tracks changes test it again.
 The person who prefers SVN is stupid.
 Creating a new branch is quick and interesting.
+Creating a new branch is quick and interesting.